 If you answered YES! to each of these questions, you may be eligible to be one of our automated donors.

-How Is a Double Red Cell Donation Different?
+How Is a Power Red Cell Donation Different?

-During your double red cell donation, blood is drawn from one arm and drawn through a sterile, single-use needle set to a machine.
+During your power red cell donation, blood is drawn from one arm and drawn through a sterile, single-use needle set to a machine.
 The machine separates and collects two units of red cells and then safely returns the remaining blood components, along with some saline, back to you through the same arm.
 A step-by-step guide to the process can be found at the American Red Cross website.

-- Save time and make your donation go further: If you are extremely busy, committed to donating blood and an eligible type O, A negative or B negative donor, double red cell donation may be ideal for you.
+- Save time and make your donation go further: If you are extremely busy, committed to donating blood and an eligible A, AB, B, or O negative donor, power red cell donation may be ideal for you.
 Each procedure lets you give more of the product that is needed most by patients.
-Double red cell donation takes about 20-30 minutes longer than a whole blood donation and you can donate approximately every four months.
+Power red cell donation takes about 20-30 minutes longer than a whole blood donation and you can donate approximately every four months.